-1. Deposits
+1. Deposits and Investments

-All the deposits of the City are either insured or collateralized by using one of two methods.
-Under the Dedicated Method, all deposits that exceed the federal depository insurance coverage level are collateralized with securities held by the City's agents in these units' names.
-Under the Pooling Method, which is a collateral pool, all uninsured deposits are collateralized with securities held by the State Treasurer's agent in the name of the State Treasurer.
-Since the State Treasurer is acting in a fiduciary capacity for the City these deposits are considered to be held by the City's agents in their names.
-The amount of the pledged collateral is based on an approved averaging method for non-interest bearing deposits and the actual current balance for interest-bearing deposits.
+All of the Town's deposits are either insured or collateralized by the Pooling Method.
+Under the Pooling Method, a collateral pool, all insured deposits are collateralized with securities held by the State Treasurer's agent in the name of the State Treasurer.
+Since the State Treasurer is acting in a fiduciary capacity for the Town, these deposits are considered to be held by the Town's agent in the Town's name.
+The amount of the pledged collateral is based on an approved averaging method for non-interest bearing deposits and the actual current balance for interest bearing deposits.
 Depositories using the Pooling Method report to the State Treasurer the adequacy of their pooled collateral covering uninsured deposits.
-The State Treasurer does not confirm this information with the City or the escrow agent.
-Because of the inability to measure the exact amounts of collateral pledged for the City under the Pooling Method, the potential exists for under-collateralization.
-This risk may increase in periods of high cash flows.
-However, the State Treasurer of North Carolina enforces strict standards of financial stability for each depository that collateralizes public deposits under the Pooling Method.
-The City has no formal policy regarding custodial credit risk for deposits, but relies on the State Treasurer to enforce standards of minimum capitalization for all pooling method financial institutions and to monitor them for compliance.
-The City complies with the provisions of G.S.
-159-31 when designating official depositories and verifying that deposits are properly secured.
+The State Treasurer does not confirm this information with the Town or the escrow agent.
+Because of the inability to measure the exact amount of collateral pledged for the Town under the Pooling Method, the potential exists for under collateralization, and this risk may increase in periods of high cash flows.
+However, the State Treasurer of North Carolina enforces strict standards of financial stability for each Pooling Method depository.
+The Town relies on the State Treasurer to monitor these financial institutions.
+It is the Town's policy to utilize only the pooling method of collateralization.
+The Town complies with the provisions of G.S.
+159-31 when designating official depositories and verifying that the deposits are properly secured.

-At June 30, 2019, the Town's deposits had a carrying amount of \$657,689 and a bank balance of \$665,446.
-Of the bank balance \$509,374 was covered by federal depository insurance and the remainder was covered by collateral held under the pooling method.
-Petty cash was \$50.
+At June 30, 2020, the Town's deposits had a carrying amount of \$1,164,797 and a bank balance of \$1,128,557.
+Of the bank balance, \$590,884 was covered by federal depository insurance and the remainder, \$537,673, was covered by collateral held under the pooling method.
+All of the bank balance was covered by federal depository insurance.
+The Town had petty cash of \$100.